The Formation of Ultra-Diffuse Galaxies in Clusters: Introduction

 The globular cluster populations of UDGs are also quite diverse, and have been used to argue for a wide range of halo masses \citep{Beasley2016, Peng2016, Lim2018,Toloba2018}.
 Finally, at least 2 UDGs have velocity dispersions so small that they may be consistent with having no dark matter halo at all \citep{vanDokkum2018a,vanDokkum2019}.
 This issue, and their interpretation, has generated a healthy discussion that is still ongoing \citep[see e.g., ][]{Martin2018,Laporte2019,Trujillo2019}.
 Given these mixed properties, there is growing consensus that more than one formation path may be needed to explain the diversity of UDGs.

 Several UDG formation scenarios have been proposed, and may be grouped as ``internal'' or ``external''.
-Internal scenarios include those where UDGs correspond to the high-spin tail of the galaxy angular momentum distribution \citep{Amorisco2016}, although this is disfavoured by the spheroidal (i.e., non-disk) morphology of some cluster UDGs \citep{Roman2017b,Eigenthaler2018}.
-Interestingly, however, the simulations of \citet{Tremmel2019} find some support for the idea that dwarf-mass halos with larger than average gas angular momenta may explain the UDG population.
+Internal scenarios include those where UDGs correspond to the high-spin tail of the galaxy angular momentum distribution \citep{Amorisco2016}, although this is disfavoured by the spheroidal (i.e., non-disk) morphology of some cluster UDGs \citep{Roman2017b,Eigenthaler2018} as well as by results of some hydrodynamical simulations \citep{Jiang2019,Tremmel2019}.
 Another scenario posits that most dwarfs go through expansion and contraction phases driven by sudden outflows of gas following episodes of active star formation \citep[see; e.g.,][]{Navarro1996,Pontzen2012}.
 Dwarfs that are caught at the expansion phase during cluster infall may be ``frozen'' in that stage, leaving behind a dwarf of unusually low surface brightness \citep{Chan2018,DiCintio2017}.
 This is a viable (albeit perhaps contrived) scenario that awaits confirmation from detailed simulations that include the evolution of such dwarfs in the cosmological setting of cluster formation.

 The most promising external scenario concerns the transformation of galaxies as a consequence of the mean tidal field of the cluster.
 Simulations of tidal stripping of galaxies embedded in extended dark matter halos show that this process may lead to remnants of much lower surface brightness than their progenitors \citep{Penarrubia2008,Errani2015,Tomozeiu2016}.
 This transformation may be aided by the loss of the gas component due to ram pressure with the cluster's gaseous component \citep{Arraki2014,Frings2017,Yun2019}.
-The final outcome are puffed-up, red, quiescent objects that resemble UDGs \citep{Safarzadeh2017,Roman2017b}.
+The final outcome are puffed-up, red, quiescent objects that resemble UDGs \citep{Safarzadeh2017,Roman2017b,Jiang2019}.